Money Raised

 We’re calling our site plan implementation Oasis in the Desert to reflect our desire to be a place where our community can come to deeply drink from the living water Jesus offers through His Word and the Spirit.
 This ambitious project will take years to complete, but we trust that the Lord will guide and provide for us as we seek to honor Him by remaining relentlessly biblical in our pursuit of loving God, serving one another, and reaching the world.
 Please join us in this endeavor as the Lord continues His miraculous and marvelous work of building His church at DHBC.

-As someone who first walked into Desert Hills as an eight-year-old boy, I’ve had the privilege of watching this church grow, change, and remain steadfast in its commitment to God’s Word.
+As someone who first walked into Desert Hills as an 8-year-old boy, I’ve had the privilege of watching this church grow, change, and remain steadfast in its commitment to God’s Word.
+The growth we have seen over the past few years is not just about numbers- it’s about lives transformed, marriages and families strengthened, people hungering to dive deeper into God’s Word, and the gospel going out.
+I see this up close every week-in our worship services, classrooms, and conversations happening all around campus.